 By simply lowering external ground levels, this will allow wall base evaporation, to help control rising dampness.

-External ground levels need to be lowered 150mm below the damp proof course – or the internal flooring.
+External ground levels ideally need to be lowered 150mm below the damp proof course – or the internal flooring.
 Mass ground excavation isn’t necessary, simply cutting out a channel and using terram to supress any weed growth and pebbles is a simple procedure.